 User experience surveys, or as they are often called – usability surveys – can help you understand how your customers are experiencing the use of your website.
 Based on the feedback you receive, you can decide whether you should change anything on your interface, add information, revamp design or interactivity, etc.

 These surveys can take different forms.
 They can include both closed-ended and open-ended questions.
-Some send out these surveys via email or social media, while others prefer to embed them on their website in order to receive feedback in close proximity with the use of their site.
+Some send out these surveys via email or social media, while others prefer to embed them on their website in order to receive feedback in close proximity to the use of their site.

-Marketing and Product Surveys
+Marketing & Product Surveys